 Providing resources for staff, equipment, and operations can enable community-based organizations and other entities to meaningfully participate in state climate programs and build local partnerships that can sustain progress over time.
-To support local leadership and decision-making, and ensure that climate incentive projects reach priority populations and other underserved communities, the Plan recommends exploring funding through existing programs to support community-based organizations, local and regional governments (including school districts), and tribal governments for:
+To support local leadership and decision-making, and ensure that climate incentive projects reach priority populations and other underserved communities, the Plan recommends exploring funding through existing programs to support community-based organizations, local and regional governments, and tribal governments for:

-- Capacity building and technical assistance, including technical assistance for program types identified in the Strategic Growth Council (SGC)'s Technical Assistance Guidelines. - Local and real-time pollution monitoring, including climate, air, and toxic emissions, in disadvantaged communities across the state. - Community-level planning and needs assessments. - Flexible pots of funding to implement plans. - Outreach related to awareness and education.
+- Capacity building and technical assistance, including technical assistance for program types identified in the Strategic Growth Council (SGC)'s Technical Assistance Guidelines. - Community-level planning and needs assessments. - Flexible pots of funding to implement plans. - Outreach related to awareness and education.